Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 solazyme

-What is more, Solazyme algae based oils have been proven to offer superior health benefits when used as substitutes for vegetable oils in food products, including reduced calories, saturated fat and cholesterol, and functional benefits such as enhanced taste and texture for low-fat formulations, while also providing lower cost handling and processing requirements.
+What is more, Solazyme algae based oils have been proven to offer superior health benefits when used as substitutes for vegetable oils in food products.
+These benefits include reduced calories, saturated fat and cholesterol, and functional benefits such as enhanced taste and texture for low-fat formulations, while also providing lower cost handling and processing requirements.

-Many experts regrettably say that orangutans and Sumatran tigers are walking extinctions, but if companies like Solazyme are able to turn sustainability into profit, they might still have a chance after all.
+Many experts regrettably say that orangutans and Sumatran tigers are walking extinctions.
+But if companies like Solazyme are able to turn sustainability into profit, they might still have a chance.

 Is your skin clean?
 Toxic Cosmetic Ingredients you should avoid

-Our skin is the largest organ in our bodies and everything we put on it gets rapidly absorbed, including toxins.
+Our skin is the largest organ in our bodies and everything we put on it gets absorbed within seconds, including toxins.

 Sze Fei Wong/Istock